My family and friends say that I have amazing story to tell, a story that involves overcoming seemingly insurmountable odds and challenges.

 Everything was tra-la-la for me until the ripe ol’ age of 24.
 Sure, there had been a few bumps in the road and a couple of wrong turns, all in all pretty normal; then an internal implosion, a few sinkholes, and my path has been twisting, turning and changing direction ever since.
 Looking back there were multiple warning signs that things were amiss, but being young and dumb I ignored them.
 Until it was too late and ignorance was no longer an option.
 I was in for the fight of my life.

-On the 11th November 2005 my life irrevocably changed when tick tick BOOM [!!] the internal bomb that was my immune system saying ‘F%$@ You!’ went off.
+On the 11th November 2005 my life irrevocably changed when tick tick BOOM [!!] the internal bomb that was my immune system saying ‘F%[email protected] You!’ went off.
 With widespread damage and life-altering consequences.
 It was my own person Mack Truck; a life-threatening autoimmune condition known as Guillain-Barre Syndrome (pronounced GEE-ann Bar-Ray, its très French) that left me completely paralysed within 3 days and had doctors telling my parents they weren’t sure if I would make it.

 I went all out with this one, leaping into the hospital record books with one of the worst recorded cases of GBS in 10 years.
 Not content with getting just the standard GBS (cos what would be the fun in that I say!)
 I went for its rare cousin, the Miller Fisher Variant, aka ‘Upside Down GBS.’
 My parents like to remind me that I pole-vaulted past my brother in terms of any trouble he ever gave them.
 Suffice it to say that I cannot even begin to tell you in one page all the juicy details and how I got to where I am today; I will reveal more in future blog updates.
-Let’s just say that when I entered this world my checklist must have looked something like this:

 The GBS messed with every part of my body; trust me when I say that no stone was left unturned.
 It has spawned other side effects such as full-body chronic nerve pain (which I live with 24/7); chronic fatigue; Irritable Bowel Syndrome (IBS); loss of proprioception (position sense); loss of sensation; numbness that comes and goes (I ‘lose’ limbs on a daily basis; it’s like being injected with a local anaesthetic)……the list goes on.
 I use trendy walking sticks for short distances and hoon around in my trusty scooter for longer distances.
 As my mum would say: ‘It’s cool to be you!’